-In 2015, Empire provided Staff with detailed work flow charts that documented Empire's processes, procedures, and controls encompassing all SPP IM activities.
-In 2016, Empire did not have any changes or additions to the processes and procedures for SPP IM activities.
+In prior audits, Empire provided Staff with detailed work flow charts that documented Empire's processes, procedures, and controls encompassing all SPP IM activities.
+In 2017, Empire did not have any changes or additions to the processes and procedures for SPP IM activities.
 Staff examined Empire's processes for DAM and RTBM activities, shadow settlement, verification of settlement statements, and booking the monthly activity into the General Ledger.
 As part of Empire's shadow settlement system, Empire uses its own meter data to independently calculate SPP IM activity which is then checked against the daily settlement statements produced by SPP.
 The daily settlement statement contains all of the daily charges related to the IM for that operating day by charge type.
 If the shadow settlement calculation deviates from the SPP Invoice, Empire reviews the internal shadow settlement calculation and meter data and, if necessary, files a dispute in the SPP marketplace portal.

 Staff found Empire has robust control procedures in place to verify the accuracy of the settlement statements and invoices it receives from SPP for its activity in the IM.
 Additionally, Empire has a comprehensive process in place to verify meter data with internal and external counterparties and with SPP.
-Furthermore, Empire has a process in place to verify all Bilateral Settlement Schedules6 are submitted to SPP, and it has a defined process in place to submit and monitor disputes with SPP.
+Furthermore, Empire has a defined process in place to submit and monitor disputes with SPP.